[Updated July 20, 2022]

 I really shied away from this at first because I thought it sounded desperate.
 It’s not!
 Once I dropped the fear and began to think of it as a life update, things fell into place.
 Plus, it’s all in the way you frame it.
 Choose 5 – 10 primo contacts who you think will know people.
 Then draft up a simple, friendly email asking for referrals who might be interested in what you have to offer.

 Next, draft up a different text for your Facebook feed.
 Start with something casual like “Hi friends!”
 Include your business as an exciting announcement and that you’re taking new clients (explain what you do quickly and clearly).
 Include a pic of you they haven’t seen—not a headshot, but a personal photo that shows off the real you that they know and love.

-A few things to note: this is not a sales pitch—you’re selling past them.
+A few things to note: this is not a direct sales pitch—you’re looking for contacts and referals.
 Let people know that you’re actively building a web of connections for a potential client roster.
 Keep it friendly, personal, and thank them!
 Telling people they’re awesome always seems to help.

-Once you’re in, scan the discussion for gigs that appeal to you and respond with a comment and a link to your portfolio (your website, link to an article you’ve written, or if you have nothing else, a Google Doc with a spec piece will do).
+Once you’re in, scan the discussion for gigs that appeal to you and respond with a comment and a link to your portfolio, your website, or a link to a relevant sample.

 The caveat with any online community is this: Don’t be an a-hole.
 Basically, this means, don’t just use groups for self-promo.
 Introduce yourself, provide value when you can, learn from questions, and promote yourself only when relevant or requested.

 Ideally, you want clients to come to you, right?
 That way, you don’t have to wonder where your next client is coming from, and you certainly don’t have to track anyone down.

 Building your brand is the best way to make sure clients find you.
 And once they do find you, what do you want them to know?